Unterhaltungssoftware Selbstkontrolle: Ratings

 The USK uses an age-rating system to designate whether a computer game may be publicly supplied to children and young persons.
 Retailers are obliged to comply with the restrictions indicated by the rating.
 For example, a game approved for children aged 12 and above may not be sold to a 10-year-old.
 Outside of business relations (e.g., parents or adult friends giving the game to a child or youth) there is no such restriction.
 Advertisement for games rated USK 18 or below is not restricted only if the advertisement itself has no content that is harmful to minors.
+The five age ratings themselves (0, 6, 12, 16 and 18) are in accordance with article 14, section 2 of Germany’s Protection of Young Persons Act (JuSchG) from 2003, inherited from article 6, section 3 of the preceding Law for the Protection of Young People in Public (JÖSchG).

+Prior to the revision of the JÖSchG into the JuSchG in 2003, USK ratings were strictly advisory and weren’t applied universally across all kinds of game software.
+Publishers of handheld video games (i.e. Game Boy, Atari Lynx etc.) for instance, rarely submitted their titles for a rating.
+With the revised law, the labelling became mandatory for all game software sold at retail, and many older titles still in circulation that had not yet been rated were submitted to receive a rating retroactively.

 Symbols

 A series of colored symbols is used to indicate ratings.
 Until 2003, all the rating symbols were yellow, except for USK 18, which was red.
 In 2003, the symbols were redesigned to add colour coding: white for 0, yellow for 6, green for 12, blue for 16 and red for 18.
 The symbols were again redesigned in 2009.